MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 ### Declare properties

-The DSC resource schema is defined as properties of the class.
+The DSC Resource schema is defined as properties of the class.
 We declare three properties as follows.

 ```powershell